natmurad/CircularBarplotGORepresentation/README.md

 This code creates a circular barplot representation of Gene Ontology data from topGO enrichment analysis.
 This code was adquired from https://www.r-graph-gallery.com/circular-barplot.html and adapted for our data.
-This analysis is available was published on Silva-Brandao et al (2020) Transcriptome differential co-expression reveals distinct molecular response of fall-armyworm strains to DIMBOA.
+This analysis is available on Silva-Brandao et al (2020) Transcriptome differential co-expression reveals distinct molecular response of fall-armyworm strains to DIMBOA.
 DOI: 10.1002/ps.6051 Journal: Pest Management Science.